Curriculum Units and Resources

 1. THE OBJECT OF THE GAME: Shoot the puck into the other team's net.
 Not as simple as is sounds.
 Street hockey requires stamina, stick handling skill, and pinpoint passing between teammates.

-Leave sticks and ball on the court when rotating.
+Leave ball on the court when rotating.

 5. POSITION RANGES: